Robert L. DeWitt: Early life and education

 DeWitt was born and raised in the Jamaica Plain neighborhood of Boston, Massachusetts.
 Amherst College awarded him a bachelor's degree in 1937, and he graduated from Episcopal Theological School in Cambridge, in 1940.
-He later received honorary degrees from the Episcopal Divinity School, Haverford College, LaSalle University, Lincoln University, Philadelphia Divinity School, Temple University and the Virginia Theological Seminary, The City of Philadelphia awarded him its Human Rights award in 1973.
+He later received honorary degrees from the Episcopal Divinity School, Haverford College, LaSalle University, Lincoln University, Philadelphia Divinity School, Temple University and the Virginia Theological Seminary.
+The City of Philadelphia awarded him its Human Rights award in 1973.

 Career

 He was ordained a priest in Massachusetts and served in the Episcopal Diocese of Michigan before moving to Pennsylvania.
 Presiding Bishop Arthur C. Lichtenberger, Bishop Angus Dun of Washington, D.C., and Norman Nash of Massachusetts participated in his consecration as suffragan bishop of Michigan.
 In 1964, Bishop DeWitt transferred to the Diocese of Pennsylvania, after the diocesan convention elected him.
-He would become the youngest man to serve as bishop in that diocese.
+He would become the youngest person to serve as bishop in that diocese.
 He began as coadjutor to Bishop J. Gillespie Armstrong, who unexpectedly died within a month.

 Thus DeWitt became Pennsylvania's 12th bishop.
 Race riots enveloped Chester, Pennsylvania soon after his arrival, and the bishop drove overnight with the dean of the University of Pennsylvania's law school to Harrisburg to urge governor William Scranton to intervene.
 The following year Bishop DeWitt supported efforts to integrate Girard College, which at the time only admitted white boys.
 In 1969, he supported a reparations program under which the Episcopal Church paid $500,000, but which caused much divisiveness within the denomination.

 His opposition to the Vietnam War and hiring the Rev. Daniel Gracie to counsel young men who wanted to avoid the draft also caused controversy.
 The Rev. Arthur E. Woolley and other clergy in the diocese called for DeWitt's resignation after Gracie called for burning draft cards.
 Responding to the controversy, Bishop Dewitt forbade his clergy from making any public calls for civil disobedience.

 Bishop DeWitt retired from the Philadelphia episcopate in 1973, and began as editor of Witness magazine and president of the Episcopal Church Publishing Company.
-However, on July 29, 1974, he, together with retired bishop Edward Welles of west Missouri and retired bishop Daniel Corrigan of Colorado and Bishop Antonio Ramos of Costa Rica ordained 11 women (the Philadelphia 11) at the Church of the Advocate in Philadelphia, despite considerable controversy and threats of violence.
+However, on July 29, 1974, he, together with retired bishop Edward Welles of West Missouri and retired bishop Daniel Corrigan of Colorado and Bishop Antonio Ramos of Costa Rica ordained 11 women (the Philadelphia 11) at the Church of the Advocate in Philadelphia, despite considerable controversy and threats of violence.
 The denomination had in 1970 agreed to ordain women as deacons, but was still debating whether to ordain them as priests.
 Bishop DeWitt and his colleagues were later censured.
 However, DeWitt continued his activism and attended the ordination of four women in the Diocese of Washington on September 7, 1975.
 In 1989, his friend the Rev. Barbara Harris was consecrated the first female bishop of the Episcopal Church (in Massachusetts), and by the time of Bishop DeWitt's death, his denomination had ordained over 3,000 women.